Corporate Governance

 Executive Compensation Structure

-Annual Performance-Linked Incentive
+Annual Performance-Linked Compensation

 Bonuses (cash) and Stock-Compensation Plan II are paid as annual performance-linked incentives.
-"SMFG Net Income," which expresses the final outcome of management, along with "SMBC Banking profit" and "SMBC Net income (pre-tax)," which indicate the profitability of SMFG’s major subsidiaries, were adopted as FY2023 performance indicators.
+“SMFG Net Income,” which expresses the final outcome of SMBC Group management, and “SMFG Net Business Profit,” which indicates the profitability of SMBC Group, were adopted as FY2024 performance indexes.
 These enhance the connection between performance and executive compensation, ensuring that compensation functions as an appropriate incentive for performance.
+The performance evaluation coefficient of the annual performance-linked compensation is determined by the Compensation Committee each year.
+The data for FY2024 is provided below.

-Annual Performance-Linked IncentiveDisplay enlarged image
+Annual Performance-Linked CompensationDisplay enlarged image

 Medium-Term Performance-Linked Compensation